Title IX Grievance Procedure - For Employees

 - Stalking (as defined in the VAWA amendments to the Clery Act), meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to-- (A) fear for their safety or the safety of others; or (B) suffer substantial emotional distress.

-Note: Conduct that does not meet one or more of these criteria may still be prohibited under the Harassment and Discrimination Policy and at the College’s discretion, will be addressed thereunder.
+Note: Conduct that does not meet one or more of these criteria may still be prohibited under the Harassment and Discrimination Policy and at the University’s discretion, will be addressed thereunder.

 SECTION THREE – INTAKE PROCEDURE